Happytreat/MeloSpace/content/blog/Coding-With-Swift2-1/index.md

 }
 ```

 As evident above, the overriden method in `BouncePeg` has to include a force downcast to ensure that `other.numOfBounces` exists.
 Having to use a force downcast is generally a form of Code Smell.
-Of course, we could have guarded hat `other` is an instance of `BouncePeg` before downcasting.
+Of course, we could have guarded that `other` is an instance of `BouncePeg` before downcasting.
 Still is there a cleaner way we could have avoided this?

 Here, comes the Aha moment: **"Start with a Protocol before writing a class"**.